sanketpadhyal/Odoy/README.md

 ## ODOY
 <img src="./logo.png" alt="Odoy Logo" width="55" />

 **Odoy** is a modern, fast, and minimal real-time social platform built for smooth conversations, a clean user experience, and reliable performance.
-It combines real-time messaging, a lightweight friend system, and AI-assisted replies to make everyday chatting simple, quick, and engaging.
+It combines real-time messaging, a lightweight friend system, and a minimal, distraction-free chat interface.

 > 📱 Mobile-first design — currently optimized for mobile devices.
 > ⚡ The web app is now **super fast** with major UI and performance upgrades.